-Specific details about licensing and certification requirements for public school teachers can be found in Guide to Online Schools' Complete Guide to an Online Teaching Degree.
+Specific details about licensing and certification requirements for public school teachers can be found in our guide to teaching degrees.
 The licensing process for public school principals is more rigorous than the process for obtaining a teaching certificate, as administrators are expected to have advanced leadership skills and knowledge about operating a school or school district.
 To become a principal, most states require candidates to have a master's degree from a regionally accredited school, a teaching certificate, and at least three years of teaching experience.

 Principals must also complete a principal preparation program or internship to develop their leadership skills and their knowledge of how to improve students' educational experiences.
 Other requirements often include passing an exam to demonstrate basic reading, writing, and math skills; passing a state-based educator standards exam; and submitting to a criminal background check.
 Some states have different levels of principal certification, starting with an initial "residency certificate" and advancing to a "professional certificate" after two years of experience as an employed administrator.
 Some states break down their certifications even further for elementary vs. secondary school principals, while other states have the same requirements for both academic levels.